DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 `BaseModule`|`BaseExtension`

 ### Intents
-In certain circumstances intents will have to be enabled to recieved in both the
+In certain circumstances intents will have to be enabled to receive certain events in both the
 @DSharpPlus.DiscordConfiguration and the Discord Application Portal.
 We have an [article](xref:beyond_basics_intents) that covers all that has to be done to set this up.